MissHaRin19/Budget-Tracker/README.md

 7) Build and run the Flask app in VSCode

 ## Discussion
-I started working on this in March 2020 as part of my CS50 final project.
+We started working on this in May 2026 as part of my mini project.
 My main goal was to replace an Excel file I was using for tracking expenses and originally this app had only 1 form and 2 or 3 pages on it.
 The pandemic gave me extra time to think and explore different technology so I ended up adding features that I was curious to learn about.
 Some of the other things I wanted to add and may work on at a later time include:
   * Tests
   * User intro / walk-through of the app
   * Improved budget tracking (i.e calculates if your weekly / monthly spending is on-track or not)